 Top 3 alternatives to Petmate travel dog crate:

-Favorite Top Load Portable Carrier – Pet owners with very small and teacup dog breeds who are looking to take short trips, this can be the winner.
-Favorite's dog travel crate alternative has a good looking design and is the cheapest crate of all listed here.
+– Pet owners with very small and teacup dog breeds who are looking to take short trips, can be the winner.
+Favorite's dog travel crate alternative has a good-looking design and is the cheapest crate of all listed here.
 However, it's only good if you're not traveling long distances since the materials appear to be low quality and I wouldn't trust this on a plane.

 3 Premium Airline Approved Expandable Carrier

 Find it on Amazon | Unavailable on Chewy

 Pros: Expandable, easy to carry, folding, airline approved

 Cons: Not sturdy, hard to clean, only small/medium sizes